holovkoserhii/Node.js-C-integration/readme.md

 Here 3 use cases described:

 - creating 'hello world' and add(3, 5) functions on C++ side, and envoking it on JS side (functionexample)
-- creating a classwith two methods on C++ side and creating a class example on JS side (classexample),
+- creating a class with two methods on C++ side and creating a class instance on JS side (classexample),
 - based on previous case, passing this object (class example) back to C++ side, create a new class instance (based on previous one), and envoke its method back on JS side (classexample).

 Hints come in handy: